Inside Salon D Dallas

 slight change.

-Starting price is $120 for 1 hour, but the process can take up to 9 hours depending on hair type and length.
-4-5 hours is average.
+Starting price is $125 for 1 hour, but the process can take several hours depending on hair type and length.
+4 hours is average.

 If you have a budget in mind, there are ways to help you achieve it: